-The tasting room is open Thursday 4-8, Friday 4-9, Saturday 12-9 and Sunday 12-8.
-Currently on tap when we open on Thursday, you'll find:
+The tasting room is open normal hours this week, Thursday 4-8, Friday 4-9, Saturday 12-9 & Sunday 12-8.
+Beer availability this week starts with:

 1: Funnel Cake NITRO

 2: The Tourist (Blood Orange, Passion Fruit, Soursop)

 Jamie Queli started out as a beer enthusiast and then moved on to becoming a homebrew hobbyist.
 Now, she is able to add brewery owner to her resume.

 The 32-year-old Bradley Beach resident is the founder of Forgotten Boardwalk Brewing, which took over the former Flying Fish Brewery building left completely vacant in Cherry Hill.
 Originally from Wall Township, Jamie said taking the leap to opening up a full-fledged brewery, complete with a boardwalk-themed tasting room seemed like the next logical step for her.
 “I started out as a beer enthusiast, then finding information about beer and reading about beer which turned into creating my own beer,” she said, adding that she recently left a career as a product manager in investment banking.
 “The professional arena seemed like a natural progression.”

 Having grown up at the Jersey Shore, Queli installed two skeeball machines, a spin wheel and funhouse mirrors, all while instilling both the memories of her time there, as well as part of the brand.